ufidon/script/labs/lab02/README.md

 **3.Review questions**

-Refer to [xcopy document](https://docs.microsoft.com/en-us/windows-server/administration/windows-commands/xcopy), construct command lines to achieve the following goals.
+Use copy, xcopy, and robocopy to construct command lines to achieve the following goals.
 Show your command lines work as expected.
    1. (4%) Show you a message before copying each file
    2. (4%) Update destination files, i.e. only copy files newer from the source to destination
    3. (4%) Copy a folder and all its subfolders, no matter a subfolder is empty or not